cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/03_the_material_class/index.md

 System.NullReferenceException: Object reference not set to an instance of an object.
 ```

-> [!Warning]
+> [!Caution]
 > Don't actually add the `DoesNotExist` sample, because it will break your code.

 On its own, this wouldn't be too difficult to accept.
-However, MonoGame's shader compile will aggressively remove properties that aren't actually being _used_ in your shader code.
+However, MonoGame's shader compiler will aggressively remove properties that aren't actually being _used_ in your shader code.
 Even if you wrote a shader that had a `DoesNotExist` property, if it wasn't being used to compute the return value of the shader, it will be removed.
 The compiler is good at optimizing away unused variables.
 For example, in the `grayscaleEffect.fx` file, change the last few lines of the `MainPS` function to the following,
 ```hlsl
 // overwrite all existing operations and set the final color to white
 finalColor.rgb = 1;